Camp Livingstone Base

 This is my section for my Angel Barracks setting and their (c) KR16 rules.

-Here is a picture of Camp Livingstone, on the planet of Kountermelodie, my base for the good guys, the Regional Defense Force.
+Here is a picture of Camp Livingstone, on the planet of Kountermelodie, my base for the good guys, the Regional Defence Force.
 This is the quiet before the shower.
 The vehicles are nearly all by Angel Barracks, in their boxed set.
 (See the rules page or click on the Angel Barracks link above).
 They also have 6 mm houses, figures and terrain available to purchase on their site.
-I do have some 6 mm figures but they are only partially painted. so they will not play a part in the scrap on this occasion.
+I do have some 6 mm figures, but they are only partially painted.
+So they will not play a part in the scrap on this occasion.

 Top Left - Planted fields and Security Pillbox (in the Zig-zag section of the fence).